github-samples/turn-based-game-mcp/.github/instructions/testing.instructions.md

 description: Testing guidelines and patterns for the turn-based games platform
 ---

-# Testing Instructions
+# Testing Guidelines

-Follow these testing patterns for the turn-based games platform:
+## Purpose

+Testing patterns and requirements for all packages.
+Covers test structure, mocking, shared utilities, and coverage requirements.

 ## Test Structure and Organization